gleb498/Multiclient-server/README.md

 # Multiclient-server
-Was created a multiclient server on threads
+A multiclient server on threads was created